wp-plugins/so-widgets-bundle/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Hotfix: Fixed fatal error that came up with old versions of WordPress.

 = 1.2 =
 * Added headline widget.
 * All scripts and styles loaded in header instead of lazy loading.